RyanStack/Gravity-PhoneNumbers/README.md

 ====================
 Gravity-Phone Numbers is a secure web application that allows users to upload and decode text files of non-standard telephone numbers.

 Getting Started:  Create an account by following the Sign Up link.
 Provide the application with a unique username and password.
-Once completed, login to access the applications features.
+Once completed, follow the login procedure to access the applications features.

 Using the Application: